Shumeng-Li/MRNet-Segmentation/README.md

 You can download the best-performing model checkpoint here:

-**[best_model.pth (Google Drive)] https://drive.google.com/file/d/1lcSzt5U_toRsZdSBQjkYZjARnyIO6LE7/view?usp=drive_link**
+**[best_model.pth (Google Drive)] https://drive.google.com/file/d/15sgA1RibdAWwBy97q5d-QXSdMhyyyFsn/view?usp=sharing**
 > After downloading, place the file in the root folder or set its path in the notebook.

 ---
 ## Interactive Version of Notebook

-An interactive version of the final segmentation notebook is also available: [MRNetSegmentation.html](./MRNetSegmentation.html)
+An interactive version of the final segmentation notebook is also available: [MRNetSegmentation_UNet.pdf](./MRNetSegmentation_UNet.pdf)

 It contains visualizations of training progress, model predictions, and performance evaluation.

 ---

 ## Visualizations

-All training and prediction visualizations are saved in the `plots/` folder.
+All outputs are saved in the corresponding folders or as standalone image files.

 ### Training Metrics
-- `loss_dice_curves.png`: Training loss and Dice score across epochs
+- `loss_dice_curves.png` — Loss, Dice score, and IoU trends over epochs
+- `training_curves.png` — Combined training metrics for U-Net

 ### Prediction Examples
-- `epoch_1_prediction.png` to `epoch_30_prediction.png`: Sample predictions at different epochs
+- `epoch_prediction/` — Predictions at various training epochs
-- `test_prediction_1.png` to `test_prediction_10.png`: Final predictions on test images
+- `test_prediction/` — Final predictions on unseen test images

 ### Explainability (Grad-CAM)
-- `gradcam_epoch1.png` to `gradcam_epoch30.png`: Grad-CAM visualizations for each epoch
+- `gradcam_epoch/` — Grad-CAM visualizations for each epoch and target class
-- These attention maps highlight which regions the model focused on for segmentation.
+  These highlight which regions the model focused on for each cardiac structure.

-> These visualizations help monitor learning progress and evaluate both prediction quality and model explainability.

 ---
 ## How to Run